 5. Commission Work

 Currently I am commisioned by 'Serial Mash' to write short chapter books for 7-11 year-olds which are then used in school as part of their literacy curriculum.
 I am happy to discuss other individual or organisation commission needs.
 As part of the St Albans Literary Festival I was asked to be a judge in the Children's Short Story Competition.
 I was also a judge for the BBC 500 Words competition.

 As part of the 'book badge' requirement I will do author workshops at cubs, brownies, guides and scouts.
 The sessions are very interactive and fun.
 They are usually funded through subs and/or parent/carer contribution, with everyone receiving a signed book of their choice at the end of the session.
 The cost therefore varies depending on numbers.

 "Camilla was brilliant - I love her books!"
 Charlotte, aged 9 of Harpenden Tenth Brownies.

 My first two published novels have both been shortlisted in literary awards.
 My debut, Jarred Dreams, which is about a ghoul who steals children's dreams storing them in jars (the dark BFG) was shortlisted in the National Literacy Trust 2015 New Author Award with was judged by Bloomsbury.
 My second book, EATS, which is about a vegetarian boy chef, was shortlisted in the Winchester Writers Festival 2017 Children's Funny Fiction Award.
 Reviews for my books can be seen on Amazon and/or Goodreads.
-My fourth book (which is yet to be published) entitled Darna's Sky, was a finalist in the 2019 Mslexia Children's Novel Competition, reaching the final five.
+My fourth book (unpublished) entitled Darna's Sky, was a finalist in the 2019 Mslexia Children's Novel Competition, reaching the final five.

 I write because I love it and because it's a part of who I am.
 If I can share my enthusiasm with anyone, then I am more than happy to do so, but I particularly want to inspire children to love reading and writing as much as I do.